Wednesday 25 March 2020

 Unfortunately, loyalty isn’t always a two-way street with some banks, so don’t be afraid to make the switch if you find a better deal elsewhere!
 And remember, nowadays, a good banking app can be just as important as the bank account itself, so keep this in mind when comparing your options.

-Bendigo Bank and Up both just won an Excellent Banking App award in the 2020 Mozo Experts Choice Banking Apps and Technology Awards, so these two banks could be a great place to start.
+Bendigo Bank and Up both just won an Excellent Banking App award in the 2020 Mozo Experts Choice Banking Apps and Technology Awards, so these two could be a great place to start.

 We suggest checking out the Money Brilliant app which recently won the Money Management App award in the 2020 Mozo Experts Choice Awards for Banking Apps and Technology.